EG Unified revises student dress code | New - ExBulletin

 EG Unified revises student dress code | New

-The Elk Grove Unified School District Board of Directors approved a new dress code last month to create a more cohesive approach to student clothing and rectify the disproportionate impacts on students of color.
+Last month, the Elk Grove Unified School District board approved a new dress code aimed at creating a more cohesive approach to school uniforms and correcting the unbalanced impact on schoolgirls and students of color.

-The previous policy was last revised in the 1990s and provided limited details to schools, focusing primarily on uniforms, Mathew Espinosa, the district’s educational equity program specialist, told administrators at the meeting. their regular meeting on September 21.
+The previous policy was last revised in the 1990s to “provide limited detail” to schools that focused primarily on uniforms, said on September 21 Matthew Espinosa, an expert on the education fairs program of the district.
+Addressing the Board of Directors at its regular meeting.

-This has led over time to a wide range of variations in the dress code policies of our different school sites, but also to variations in the implementation, purpose, approach to resolving clothing issues. and grooming, he said.
+Over time, there are many variations.
+There are variations in dress code policies at different school sites, as well as variations in approaches to addressing implementation, purpose, dress and grooming issues.
+“He said.

-Data from the district also showed that African American, Native American and Hispanic students were disproportionately likely to be punished for dress code violations.
-Among the same three groups, there were school years where male students were more likely to be victims of offenses.
-African American, Native American, Filipino, or White female students have had years in which they have been disproportionately cited.
+Data from the district also showed that African American, Native American and Hispanic students are very likely to be punished for dress code violations.
+Within the same three groups, there were classes in which boys were more likely to be raped.
+African American, Native American, Filipino, or Caucasian schoolgirls had years of disproportionate quotes.

-The board voted 6-1 to approve the revised policy, with administrator Nancy Chaires Espinoza voting against.
+The board voted 6-1 to approve the revised policy, and councilor Nancy Shares Espinosa voted against.

-With the revisions, the dress code provides a framework against which each school will compare its existing dress code.
-As a fundamental principle, it postulates that the rules of dress must be fair.
-It also states that the application of the policy should minimize conflict and promote learning, for example through conversations and lowering barriers to comply with the rules.
+With the revision, the dress code provides a framework for each school to compare existing dress codes.
+As a rule of thumb, it assumes that the dress code should be fair.
+It also states that policy enforcement should minimize conflict and facilitate learning, including through conversations and lowering barriers to comply with the rules.

-Last year, calls for change led the district to create a task force made up of representatives from staff, school board, students, and family and community members.
+In response to last year’s call for change, the district established a task force made up of staff, school boards, students, families and representatives of community members.

-Weeks before the new policy was introduced, four people, including two students and the owner of an Elk Grove bookstore, called for a non-sexist and inclusive dress code.
-The policy then in place allowed girls to be held accountable for the thoughts and actions of their classmates, public commentators said.
+Weeks before the new policy was introduced, four people, including two students and the owner of the Elk Grove bookstore, called for a full, gender-independent dress code.
+Public commentators said the policy of the time allowed girls to take responsibility for the thoughts and actions of their classmates.

-Tinsae Birhanu, junior at Cosumnes Oaks High School, spoke at the September 7 board meeting about seeing young girls being humiliated for the way they dress by teachers and administrators and others. people are removed from the classroom simply because they were not dressed properly.
+“Young girls are ashamed to dress others on the part of teachers and managers just because they weren’t dressed properly,” Tinsae Birhanu, a junior at Cosumnes Oaks High School, told the board of directors.
+September 7.

-After Espinosa presented the new policy on September 21, Trustees Espinoza and Gina Jamerson expressed concern that the policy is not specific enough, which may continue to allow for subjective application.
+After Espinosa announced a new policy on September 21, Councilor Espinosa and Gina Jammerson expressed concern that the policy was not concrete enough and may continue to allow for subjective application. low.

-She said details of the plan will be worked out as the task force develops bylaws based on council policy.
+She said details of the plan will be worked out as the task force develops business rules based on council policy.

-Were talking about what it means to cover up underwear and what to do if a piece of a bra strap was visible, Espinosa told The Citizen in an interview, as an example of what the group said. of work would address.
+“We’re talking about what it means to cover underwear and what happens if the bra straps are visible,” Espinosa told the audience in an interview as an example of a topic the task force work.

-Joel Boyd, vice president of the EGUSD Parent Coalition and a member of the Dress Code Task Force, said in an interview what he thought a successful implementation would mean, especially for African American students. .
+In an interview, Joel Boyd, vice president of the EGUSD Parent Coalition and a member of the Dress Code Task Force, described what he thinks a successful implementation means, especially for African students.
+Americans.

 Sources